Gerald Tindal, Department Head

 Students should consult the Graduate School section of this catalog for general university admission and degree requirements.

 The Department of Educational Methodology, Policy, and Leadership offers two doctoral degrees—DEd and PhD.
-The doctor of education program, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or positions at state and local offices.
-DEd students select from multiple concentration areas.
-The doctor of philosophy degree program emphasizes the development of expertise in educational research and statistical analysis, in educational organizations, in measurement and assessment, or as preparation for becoming a professor of education with a specialization in research.
+The doctor of education (DEd) program, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or positions at state and local offices.
+The doctor of philosophy (PhD) degree program emphasizes the development of expertise in educational research and statistical analysis, in educational organizations, in measurement and assessment, or as preparation for becoming a professor of education with a specialization in research.

 The doctoral programs follow the general regulations governing graduate work at the university.
 Each PhD student plans a program with the guidance of a faculty advisor.
 In contrast, DEd students complete their program with a cohort and a fixed set of courses.
-DEd students select and complete one of three dissertation options specific to the program.
-This degree option may be completed concurrently with the initial administrator licensure program.
+This degree option may be completed concurrently with the administrator licensure program.

 Doctoral Degree Requirements

-A minimum of 142 graduate credits are required for the doctor of education (DEd) degree program; the doctor of philosophy (PhD) requires a minimum of 135 graduate credits.
+A minimum of 144 graduate credits are required for the doctor of education (DEd) degree program; the doctor of philosophy (PhD) requires a minimum of 138 graduate credits.
 In both programs, at least 84 credits must be earned after admission to the program; 18 of these 84 credits are earned in Dissertation (603).
-Students may request to transfer as many as 48 graduate-level credits.
+DEd students may request to transfer as many as 48 graduate-level credits; PhD students may request to transfer up to 25 graduate-level credits.
 The remaining required credits include courses in research methodology and electives.

 Three consecutive terms of full-time study (graduate credits) must be completed to meet graduate school residency requirements.